Justine (1969 film): Production

 The film's pre-production was prepared by director Joseph Strick, who intended to shoot the movie in Morocco.
 He did some location filming there, but fought with the executives at Fox and with star Anouk Aimée.
 When he did not hire others for the film as instructed by the studio and slept on the set while working on one of Aimee's scenes, they fired him and George Cukor was brought in.
 He proceeded to bring the film to Hollywood where the remainder of the film was finished.
-It became a financial flop and received critical reviews.
+It became a financial flop and received negative critical reviews.

 Some scenes were shot at Ennejma Ezzahra, a palace at Sidi Bou Said, in northern Tunisia.

 Reception

 According to Fox records the film required $12,775,000 in rentals to break even and by 11 December 1970 had made $2,775,000.
 In September 1970 the studio reported it had lost $6,602,000 on the film.